Milly Maker DFS Strategy: How To Win Large-Field GPPs

 The one-line version: in a large-field GPP you are not trying to build the best lineup, you are trying to build a lineup that wins when it is right and is different enough to matter when it does.
 Correlation gives you the ceiling; leverage makes the ceiling yours alone.

-A Worked Example: The Duplication Math
+A Worked Example: The $1 Million Build

 Embrace The Variance You Would Never Touch In Cash